Download Civil Rights Act of 1866 Worksheets

 - In other words, slavery had been abolished.

-- On 9 April, 1866, the United States Congress enacted the Civil Rights Act which had the purpose of protecting the former slaves’ rights.
+- On 9 April, 1866, the United States Congress enacted the Civil Rights Act which had the purpose of protecting the rights of the formerly enslaved people.

 - The following statements were made by President Andrew Johnson’s veto, and they established that: